-The POS should disclose the facility to be acquired/renovated and the rationale for acquiring or remodeling the facility; the current construction budgets/draw schedule; the general contractor and architect experience and qualifications; the indenture or loan agreement construction draw requirements; if a guaranteed maximum price contract exists; the presence of completion and performance bonds; and the charter school's business interruption insurance.
-For the acquisition of an existing facility, the POS should disclose the results of any physical needs assessment as well as who made the assessment.
-Finally, the POS should disclose how the purchase price was determined and the results of any appraisals of the facility by any party.
+The POS should disclose the facility to be acquired/renovated and the rationale for acquiring or remodeling the facility, and disclose the construction budgets/draw schedule, general contractor and architect experience and qualifications, construction draw requirements, guaranteed maximum price contracts, the presence of completion and performance bonds, and the charter school's business interruption insurance.
+For the acquisition of an older facility, the POS should disclose the results of a physical needs assessment as well as who made the assessment.
+Finally, the POS should disclose how the purchase price was determined and the results of any appraisals.